Pulsed interaction signals as a route to biological pattern formation

-which models organisms moving Brownianly with diffusion coefficient $D_\rho$ and reproducing with growth rate $r$.
-This choice has its own interest from the biological point of view, as it is a fundamental building block for more complex population dynamics models~\cite{murray2002}.
-For the signal dynamics, we introduce a generalized nonlinear diffusion-dissipation process with diffusivity $D_\phi\phi^{\nu-1}$ and decay rate $\gamma\phi^{\mu-1}$.
-These rates are state-dependent with exponents $\nu,\mu > 0$, respectively.
-The generalized power-law form allows to contemplate the case where diffusion and decay are sensitive to signal intensity in a negative ($\nu,\mu < 1$) or positive ($\nu,\mu > 1$) manner.
-Power-law dependence with concentration is known to arise in several contexts, for instance, due to medium properties or from biochemical interactions~\cite{porous,murray2002,turchin,Cates2010, okubo2013,foster2013, allee,Colombo2018}.
+which models populations of organisms moving Brownianly with diffusion coefficient $D_\rho$ and reproducing with growth rate $r$.
+This choice is a fundamental building block for more complex population dynamics models~\cite{murray2002}.
+For the signal dynamics, Eq. (\ref{choice}) gives a generalized nonlinear diffusion-decay process characterized by exponents $\nu,\mu > 0$.
+It allows to consider the case where diffusion and decay are sensitive to signal intensity in a negative ($\nu,\mu < 1$) or positive ($\nu,\mu > 1$) manner, unraveling important channels through which environment structure (e.g. propagation in porous media, leading to $\nu>1$, see Ref.~\cite{hommel2018porosity}) and mediator inter-specific biochemical interactions~\cite{murray2002,turchin,Cates2010, okubo2013,foster2013,allee,Colombo2018} can affect signal propagation dynamics.

 \emph{Linear stability analysis and pattern formation.---} The pattern-forming stability conditions of model (\ref{geneq1}-\ref{releases}) with the choice (\ref{choice}) can be obtained in the above studied timescale limits.
-For slow signal dynamics (Eq. (\ref{sloweq1}-\ref{sloweq2})) the non-trivial homogeneous steady state is $\rho_0=\gamma(r/\epsilon)^\mu/\bar R$, $\phi_0=r/\epsilon$.
+For slow signal dynamics (Eq. (\ref{sloweqs})) the non-trivial homogeneous steady state is $\rho_0=\gamma(r/\epsilon)^\mu/\bar R$, $\phi_0=r/\epsilon$.
 Standard linear perturbation around this state identifies that all perturbation growth rates are negative for any value of parameters, implying the stability of the homogeneous state.
 Hence, no pattern-forming instability can arise.

-For fast signal dynamics the model reduces to a single nonlocal equation, (\ref{fasteq}), with integral kernel $\mathcal G$.
+For fast signal dynamics the model reduces to a single nonlocal equation, Eq. (\ref{fasteq}), with integral kernel $\mathcal G$.
 This is the solution of $L(\mathcal{G},\partial_x\mathcal{G})+ I_0\delta(x)=0$, an equation that can be solved exactly \cite{Tsallis1996} for the particular choice (\ref{choice}) discussed here (additional details are in \cite{SM}) giving:

 with $q = 1+(\mu-\nu)/2$, $s^2 = 2 \kappa A^{\mu-\nu}/(\mu + \nu)$, and $\kappa=\gamma/D_\phi$.
-If $q \geq 1$ the support of this solution is restricted to $|x|\leq 1/(1-q)$.
+If $q < 1$ the support of this solution is restricted to $|x|\leq 1/(1-q)$.